Moths of North Carolina

 Habitats: Riparian forests, including brownwater river floodplains in the Coastal Plain and bottomland hardwoods more generally in the Piedmont and Low Mountains.

-Larval Host Plants: Believed to feed solely on Sycamore (Platanus occidentalis) (Forbes, 1960; Wagner, 2005). - View
+Larval Host Plants: Larvae are believed to feed solely on American Sycamore (Platanus occidentalis) (Forbes, 1960; Wagner, 2005), which has been confirmed as the host in North Carolina.
+Other reported hosts are most likely in error. - View

 Observation Methods: Comes to blacklights in small numbers even in areas that appear to be prime habitat, but whether that is due to lack of attraction to lights or small population sizes is unknown.
 May feed on flowers similarly to H. tessellaris, but none have been caught at bait.
 Looking for larvae blown down from Sycamores by storms appears to be the best method of searching for this species.